Richard Cross (photojournalist): Death and legacy

-Cross died on June 21, 1983, when he and journalist Dial Torgerson were in a car struck by a land mine in Honduras.
+Cross died on June 21, 1983, when, on assignment with U.S. News and World Report, he and Los Angeles Times journalist Dial Torgerson were in a car struck by a land mine in Honduras.
 His photographic archive is preserved by the Tom and Ethel Bradley Center in the University Library, Special Collections and Archives at California State University, Northridge.